jarrodmillman/stat159/syllabus.md

 well as collaborating with your team outside class, so that a substantial amount of class time can be devoted to group work on the project, including frequent in-class presentations by students, code reviews, brainstorming, etc.
-Students are expected to work at least 8 hours per week outside class, making this a 4-unit course (13 hours of effort per week).
+Students are expected to work at least eight hours per week outside class, making this a 4-unit course (thirteen hours of effort per week).

 ### Prerequisites